albertoros/cta-neutrino/README.md

 nu_trans_detect.py - in-memory pipeline

-All results for th 5.0 deg.
-ROI radius.
+all results for the 5.0 deg.
+ROI radius